Pilots are angels of mercy for homeless California dogs

-SAN FRANCISCO, Jan 4 (Reuters) - When Ron Evenhaim flew his private plane on a volunteer mission of mercy from California to Oregon, he did not expect to adopt one of his passengers.
+SAN FRANCISCO (Reuters) - When Ron Evenhaim flew his private plane on a volunteer mission of mercy from California to Oregon, he did not expect to adopt one of his passengers.

 The compelling factor: her eyes.